akalongman/ubuntu-configuration/README.md

 Installation

     sudo apt-get install -y audacious

+### XnViewMP

+XnView MP is the enhanced version of XnView Classic.
+It is a powerful cross-platform media browser, viewer and converter.
+Compatible with more than [500 formats](http://www.xnview.com/en/xnviewmp/#formats) such as PSD etc.

+Download and install from http://www.xnview.com/en/xnviewmp/#downloads

 ### Sticky Notes
 Just like Google Keep and Windows Sticky Notes, it allows you to jot down thoughts, lists, and reminders on desktop.